Ken Griffey (griffke02)

 After the 2008, season, Griffey signed as a free agent with the Mariners, going back to his original team to serve as the designated hitter.
 Once again, the results were disappointing: he only hit .214, with 19 homers and 57 RBI in 117 games, below-average production for a DH.
 It was widely expected that 2009 would be his last season, but the Mariners brought him back for another go-round in 2010.
 If the previous season had been disappointing, this one was downright embarrassing.
 On the positive side, he had become a four-decade player that year.
 However, he was hitting only .184 without a home run as June rolled around; more problematic, a newspaper account said that manager Don Wakamatsu had wanted to use him as a pinch-hitter in a game in May, only to find out that he had fallen asleep in the clubhouse.
 Suddenly, there were loud cries in the media calling for Griffey to retire, and on June 2nd he did just that, bringing an end to a 22-season career.
 He retired with 630 home runs - 5th on the all-time list - and similarly lofty statistics in other high-profile hitting categories: 1662 runs scored, 1836 RBI, 524 doubles and 2781 hits, to go along with a .284 batting average and a .538 slugging percentage.
 All in all, his career should bring him a spot in the Hall of Fame as soon as his name reaches the BBWAA ballot, or very shortly thereafter.

 As spring training started in 2011, the Mariners announced that they were bringing back Griffey as a special consultant, to work as an instructor in training camp in Peoria, AZ, and then to visit most of the team's minor league affiliates to work with players there during the regular season.
 Griffey stated: "I'm looking forward to staying very involved with the Mariners, working with the players throughout the organization, staying involved with the community and assisting in other areas.
 It's an exciting time and I'm appreciative of the opportunity."
+He was named to the Mariners Hall of Fame in 2013, the 7th person to be so honored.

 In 2007, he was voted onto the Rawlings All-Time Gold Glove Team.
 He appeared in The Simpsons episode "Homer at the Bat".
 He recorded "The Way I Swing" with rapper "Kid Sensation" in 1990.
 This is on the "Power of Rhyme" CD.